-- The tender documents describing the project and what is required from the contractor are then issued to the short-listed contractors. - ✤If a selective tender process is used then an identical CD of the contract documents will be provided to each of the Contractors from which they calculate their price.
+- The tender documents describing the project and what is required from the contractor are then issued to the short-listed contractors. - Contract documents are provided to each of the Contractors from which they calculate their price.
 Selection of a minimum of four tenderers is recommend. - The tender period is usually three weeks, during which we answer questions and provide clarifications of the contract documents. - Once tenders are opened, they are review for compliance with the Contract Documentation, analyzing the comparative costs, clarifying any exclusions and making recommendations.
-Once a contractor has been appointed, the local council will issue the definitive construction license.
+Once a contractor has been appointed, the local council will issue the construction license.